Pratipkhandelwal/Python/README.md

-# Python
+# Pythonic

-Contains Python codes for hackerearth , codechef practice section and contests
+Contains Python codes from hackerearth , codechef and other competitive contests.